Big mapping class groups are not extremely amenable: Non extreme amenability

 With the observation above, one can now prove Theorem \ref{thm1}:

 \begin{proof}[Proof of Theorem \ref{thm1}] If the surface $\Sigma$ has genus $0$, then the extreme amenability of $\MCG(\Sigma)$ is determined by Proposition \ref{prop_genus_0}.
 For the torus, the mapping class group is not extremely amenable since it is a non-trivial discrete group.
 Suppose now that the surface $\Sigma$ has complexity at least $2$ and non-zero genus.
-If $\Sigma$ contains an essential (sub)surface that is homeomorphic to $S_1^1$.
+Then $\Sigma$ contains an essential (sub)surface that is homeomorphic to $S_1^1$.
 Then we take a $g\in \MCG(S^1_1)$ and a curve $c$ on $S^1_1\subset \Sigma$ so that $\{g^n(c):n\in\mathbb{Z}\}$ is finite.
 By the virtue of the inclusion homomorphism \cite[Theorem 3.18]{farb2011primer}, one can extend $g$ by identity to an element in $\MCG(\Sigma)$.
 Now the pointwise stabiliser of $F\coloneqq\{g^n(c):n\in\mathbb{Z}\}$ in $\MCG(\Sigma)$ is different from its setwise stabiliser.
 Hence by Lemma \ref{lem_stab}, $\MCG(\Sigma)$ is not extremely amenable. \end{proof}

 Finally, there are still some details in Theorem \ref{thm2} that need further clarifications. \begin{lem} Let $G$ be a topological group and $H$ be a dense subgroup of $G$.
 Then $G$ is extremely amenable if and only if $H$ is. \end{lem} \begin{proof} Note that a topological group $G$ is extremely amenable if and only if it admits a $G$-invariant multiplicative mean over $\mathrm{RUCB}(G)$, the space of right-uniformly continuous functions on $G$, or equivalently the $G$-action on its \emph{Samuel compactification} $\sigma G$ has a fixed point (see for example \cite[\S 1.1]{pestov2006dynamics}).
-But if $H$ is a dense subgroup of $G$, then $\mathrm{RUCB}(H)\simeq \mathrm{RUCB}(G)$ and any continuous $H$-action on the multiplicative means of $\mathrm{RUCB}(G)$ can be extended continuously to a $G$-action on it.
+But if $H$ is a dense subgroup of $G$, then $\mathrm{RUCB}(H)\simeq \mathrm{RUCB}(G)$ and the canonical continuous $H$-action on the multiplicative means of $\mathrm{RUCB}(G)$ is extended continuously to the canonical $G$-action on it via taking the limit along Cauchy sequences.
 Conversely, the restriction of a continuous $G$-action on $H$ yields an $H$-action.
-Hence $H$ and $G$ can only be simultaneously extremely amenable. \end{proof}
+Hence $H$ and $G$ can only be simultaneously extremely amenable. \end{proof} \begin{rem} More general, for every topological group $G$, a $G$-action on a compact space $X$ is continuous if and only if it is uniformly continuous, \emph{i.e.} uniformly continuous as a map $G\times X\to X$ where $G$ is carrying the right-uniformity.
+Since Cauchy nets are preserved under uniformly continuous map, every continuous $G$-action on the compact space $X$ can be extended to a continuous action of its completion on $X$. \end{rem}